HydroGEM: A Self Supervised Zero Shot Hybrid TCN Transformer Foundation Model for Continental Scale Streamflow Quality Control: HydroGEM Model Architecture

-Features undergo robust standardization using median absolute deviation and are processed through a two-layer MLP (128 and 64 units) with GELU activation and dropout ($p = 0.2$).
-Monte Carlo dropout (10 forward passes) provides uncertainty quantification for operational decision-making.
+Features undergo robust standardization using median absolute deviation and are processed through a two-layer MLP (128 and 64 units) with GELU activation and dropout ($p = 0.2$), yielding approximately 10K trainable parameters.
+Dropout is enabled during training; at inference we use Monte Carlo dropout with N=20 stochastic forward passes to estimate predictive uncertainty.